ProjectAdam95/Portfolio1/README.md

  - Your contributions are always welcome and greatly appreciated.
 Here are some ways you can contribute to the project:

  1. **Report a bug** <br>
- If you think you have encountered a bug, and I should know about it, feel free to report it [here]() I will look into it and take the necessary steps.
+ If you think you have encountered a bug, and I should know about it, feel free to report it here [here](https://github.com/ProjectAdam95/Portfolio101/issues).
+I will look into it and take the necessary steps.

  2. **Request a feature** <br>
- If you have a feature idea that you think would enhance the project, you can request it [here](), If the feature is deemed viable, it will be considered for development.
+ If you have a feature idea that you think would enhance the project, you can request it [here](https://github.com/ProjectAdam95/Portfolio101/issues), If the feature is deemed viable, it will be considered for development.

  3. **Create a pull request** <br>
  The best way to contribute is by creating a pull request.
 The community will appreciate your efforts.
-You can start by picking up any open issues from [here]()and submitting a pull request.
+You can start by picking up any open issues from [here](https://github.com/ProjectAdam95/Portfolio101/issues)and submitting a pull request.

 ##  :page_facing_up: Resources
 Software used